 What Is Scope Creep (and Why AI Makes It Worse)?

 Scope creep is the gradual expansion of a project beyond its original boundaries — features added, requirements extended, deliverables quietly growing without a corresponding change to timeline or resources.
-The PMI reports that 52% of projects experience it.
-The Standish Group puts software-specific scope expansion at over 70%.
+PMI's Pulse of the Profession reports that 52% of projects experience it.
+The Standish Group's CHAOS research puts software-specific scope expansion at over 70%, with only 31% of projects succeeding on time, on budget, and on scope.
 The average cost overrun it causes: 27%.

 The root cause, consistently, is the same: requirements define what's being built but not what isn't.
 When the spec says "add search to the dashboard," it's silent on whether that means basic text search, filtered search, saved searches, search analytics, and a new indexing layer.
 So teams build all of it, or they fight about which parts were meant.